 The fanatically Bollywood-loving crowd does not need to be told about how music in Bollywood evolved over the past 7 to 8 decades.
 And this frenzy is not just limited to Indians.
-Haven’t you seen the latest social media sensation Kili and Neema Paul from Africa's lip-syncing with Bollywood songs?
+Haven’t you seen the latest social media sensation Kili and Neema Paul from South Africa lip-syncing with Bollywood songs?
 Evidently, the love of Bollywood movies, as well as songs, is spreading far and wide.

 History & Evolution of Bollywood Music

 The advent of motion pictures in India happened in the early 18th century.
 However, it was not until 1931 that the first Hindi film song was featured in the first sound film - Alam Ara.
 At the very onset, movies would feature a sequence of an exhaustive list of songs.

 The movie - Shereen Farhad released in the same year features 42 songs sequenced in an opera style.
-It was followed by another movie named Indra Sabha that featured a total number of 69 songs.
+It was followed by another movie named Indra Sabha which featured a total number of 69 songs.
 Later, the songs were reduced in number and were made to be more appropriate to the context of the story.

 Slowly, with prolific music directors, lyricists, and singers coming together the ground was getting ready for a completely new genre of music.
 This new genre emerged to be an amalgam of all the Indian music traditions as well as that from foreign lands.
 It was meant to propel creativity and opportunities galore.

 Gradually, over Over the last 7-8 decades, it -fledged industry.
 As per statista.com, Bollywood music contributes to 80% of the total revenue generated by the whole Indian music industry.